Understanding the routing

 const onAfterInit = async (app: Express) => {};

-By using the initialization file, you can create very specific routes, to implement your custom logic.
+export { onBeforeInit, onAfterInit };By using the initialization file, you can create very specific routes, to implement your custom logic.

-What is HandlerTypes
+What is HandlerTypes?

-is a specific name of a route to describe the request.
+HandlerTypes is a specific name of a route to describe the request.
 Because using HTTP Method doesn't describe clearly the aim of an HTTP request.

-request might aim to fetch a single data, or paginate all items.
-HandlerTypes
+For example, an HTTP GET request might aim to fetch a single data, or paginate all items.
+HandlerTypes in the Axe API ecosystem describes the aim of the HTTP request.

 Let's check the following table;

-HTTP Method | Route | HandlerTypes | Description |
+| HTTP Method | Route | HandlerTypes | Description |

 POST | api/v1/users | INSERT | Create new item |